Joo Won-gyu: As writer

-In the same year, he was ordained as a minister and founded a church, where he has been pastoring for seven years.
-After his debut, he wrote full-length novels, reviews, autobiographies, interviews, youth novels, and fairy tales, and has published over 20 books to date.
-He occasionally works as an electrician, taking advantage of his background in engineering.
+That same year, Joo was ordained as a minister and founded a church, beginning a tenure in pastoral leadership that lasted seven years.
+Following his literary debut, he maintained a prolific output across multiple genres, including full-length novels, cultural criticism, autobiographies, interviews, youth novels, and fairy tales, publishing more than twenty books.
+Drawing on his academic background in engineering, he has also occasionally worked as an electrician.